imjoy-team/ImJoy/README.md

  </config>
  ```

-# Deploy your plugins to the ImJoy Plugin Repository
+# Deploy your own plugin to the ImJoy Plugin Repository
-The plugin store shown on the ImJoy.IO is served with Github through the ImJoy-Plugins repository: https://github.com/oeway/ImJoy-Plugins.
+The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).

-In order to deploy your plugin, you can send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
+In order to deploy your plugin, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
+Once the pull request being accepted, the user will be able to install your plugin from the plugin store.